Acropolis Accessibility

 Available paths and routes

 The Acropolis features concrete paths and new paths that are designed to accommodate visitors with accessibility needs.
 These routes are typically wide enough for wheelchairs and have addressed issues with uneven ground to provide a more comfortable visit.
+If you want more information on the accessible sites, you can check the appropriate tab at the bottom of the official website.

 Elevator access